universal-developers/sekai/README.md

 Two parts:

 1. Server:

-   Store objects and its behavior in database, work with objects behaviors and give object parameters to connected users.
-   Load client part to user browser if user conected.
+   Store all objects and fast sync it between with clients.

 2. Client:

-   Interpret object data from all connected servers (client can connect to many server) and render it in 3d space.
+   Interpret object data from connected servers (client can connect to many server) and render it in 3d space.
    Give user interface for manipulate objects in servers.

-Server part: Nodejs with persistent store objects in database.
+Server part: Firebase or other fast sync database.

-Client part: Javascript code for browsers with 3d engine Three.js
+Client part: Use project A-Frame (https://aframe.io/) for this with add
-             for render.
-Client part load to users browsers if it conect to server.
+             components for more functionality.

 Idea: assets (3d model, texture, sounds) simple save in web servers and
       object include its URL's in parameters, client load assets from URL's and render or play it.

-Update:

 I find: